 Frequently Asked Questions

-Below you'll find some of our most frequently asked questions from a variety of different topics.
-If you feel what you're looking for isn't here, send us an email or give us a call - we're always here to help!
-Use the side bar to quick-jump to a topic or use the search bar & Buttons below.
+Below you'll find some of our most frequently asked questions on a variety of different topics.
+Use the sidebar to quick-jump to a topic or use the search bar & buttons below.
+If what you're looking for isn't here, send us an email or give us a call - we're always here to help!

 If you are having any questions or difficulties with your fundraising, you should contact your charity representative directly.
 They are the experts when it comes to hitting your target and will be able to help you by answering any questions that you may have, putting together a customized fundraising plan with you, or offering advice from previous experience.
 If you're looking for some inspiration, check out some of our blog posts below!